MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Approve-CMScript.md

 ## SYNOPSIS

-Approves a Configuration Manager PowerShell script.
+Approve a PowerShell script in Configuration Manager.

 ## SYNTAX